Should I Trim Before Sugar Waxing?

 The length of body hair can actually factor into how painful sugaring will or won't be.

 In comparison to waxing, sugaring is generally considered less painful.
 Sugaring doesn't pull at the skin the way waxing does.
 Sugaring attaches to the hair only and that guarantees a more gentle extraction.

-Hair that is too long or coarse, however, can be quite painful to remove when it comes to sugaring treatments.
+Hair that is too long, however, can be quite painful to remove when it comes to sugaring treatments.
 Therefore, trimming is definitely recommended for a smoother process and result.
 It is suggested that about a week's worth – 7 to 10 days – of hair growth is the perfect amount of growth for a relatively gentle and painless sugaring session.

 How to Trim Body Hair